-The Razer BlackShark V2 are a wired-only gaming-oriented headset with a similar look and feel to the Razer BlackShark V2 X, but they come with lots more customization features.
-Unlike the V2 X, their boom microphone is detachable.
-They come with a USB sound card and access to Razer's Synapse 3 software, so you can customize their sound and adjust their microphone settings, though we don't test for these.
-While they have a decently neutral audio reproduction, they can perform differently depending on their positioning and placement on the head.
-Out-of-the-box, these gaming-oriented headphones don't have a very versatile performance, but their robust customization features are ideal for PC and PS4 gamers.
+The Razer BlackShark V2 are wired gaming headphones with a similar look and feel to the Razer BlackShark V2 X, but come with lots more customization features.
+They have a detachable boom mic, come with a USB sound card, and can access Razer's Synapse 3 software, so you can customize their sound and adjust their microphone settings, though we don't test these features.
+That said, while they have decently neutral audio reproduction, they can perform differently depending on their positioning and placement on the head.
+Although they don't have a very versatile performance out-of-the-box, their robust customization features are ideal for PC and PlayStation gamers.

-The Razer BlackShark V2 are decent for neutral sound.
-They can accurately reproduce bass and mid-ranges, which is ideal for vocals, lead instruments, and the thump and punch of bass instruments found in a variety of music genres.
-However, their bass and treble delivery are inconsistent, and sibilants like cymbals may sound a bit lifeless or dull.
-Their performance also depends on their position, seal, and whether or not you have thick hair or glasses, so your experience may vary.
+The Razer BlackShark V2 are good for neutral sound.
+They can accurately reproduce thump and punch as well as vocals and lead instruments, thanks to their neutral bass and mid ranges.
+However, sibilants like cymbals may sound a bit lifeless or dull.
+They're also prone to inconsistencies in bass and treble delivery, and their performance depends on their position, seal, and whether or not you have thick hair or glasses, so your experience may vary.

-The Razer BlackShark V2 are poor for commuting and travelling.
-While these headphones are comfortable, their over-ear design is a bit bulky, so they aren't very portable.
+The Razer BlackShark V2 are poor for commuting and traveling.
+While they have a comfortable fit, they're a bit bulky, which doesn't make them very portable.
 Their case is made of soft fabric, which doesn't protect against falls.
 Also, they have a very limited control scheme, which may be inconvenient when you're on the go.
-These headphones don't have an ANC feature, and they don't do a good job passively blocking out engines or voices, so your audio might get drowned out by background noise during your commute.
+These headphones don't have an ANC feature and can't passively block out engines or voices, so your audio might get drowned out by background noise during your commute.

 The Razer BlackShark V2 are sub-par for sports and fitness.
 While they're comfortable and stable, their bulky over-ear design isn't very portable.
 You can't use these headphones wirelessly, so they can be yanked off your head if their cable gets caught on something.
 Also, their control scheme is limited, so you can't play and pause your music, skip tracks, or manage your calls during your workout.

-The Razer BlackShark V2 are sub-par for office use.
+The Razer BlackShark V2 are mediocre for office use.
 These comfortable over-ears can be worn throughout the workday, and you can even remove the boom microphone while you work.
-They have a decent leakage performance, but you may bother your coworkers if you're listening to your music at loud volumes.
+That said, while they have a decent leakage performance, you may bother your coworkers if you're listening to your music at high volumes.
 On the downside, they have a disappointing noise isolation performance, so they can't block out the sound of your coworkers chatting around you.

-The Razer BlackShark V2 headset can't be used wirelessly.
+The Razer BlackShark V2 headset is a wired-only headset that can't be used for wireless gaming.

 The Razer BlackShark V2 are adequate for phone calls.
 Their detachable boom microphone can make your voice sound clear and understandable, even in noisier environments, though your voice may sound a bit thin.
-You can further adjust the microphone settings using the Synapse 3 software; however, we don't test for this.
-On the downside, they don't do a great job passively isolating background noise, so you may hear voices or engines during your calls.
+You can further adjust the microphone settings using the Synapse 3 software, but we don't test for this.
+On the downside, they struggle to passively isolate you from background noise, so you may hear voices or engines during your calls.
 You also can't manage your calls using their controls.